-Metal siding has been used across ranches, countryside homes, and mountain homes for years.
-The most popular panel styles have traditionally been corrugated, panel siding often seen used as barn steel.
-However, the classic use of barn steel has made its way into both residential and commercial builds because of its stunning style and incredible strength.
+Metal siding has been used across ranches, countryside, and mountain homes for years.
+The most popular panel styles have traditionally been Corrugated.
+However, the classic use of metal barn siding steel has made its way into both residential and commercial builds because of its stunning style and incredible strength.

 For a barn steel feel, homeowners find red siding with white trim very popular.
 Lighter shades of browns and tans are also a very popular option.
 Paint choices vary greatly depending on region.
 If you need inspiration, take a trip into the countryside and use your phone to snap pictures of older buildings to get some color inspiration!

 Two of our most popular color choices for a rustic metal siding style is Galvanized or Weathered Steel.

 Galvanized siding has its rustic roots dating back to resourceful homeowners in the 1800s, who would take empty cans and roll them into small sheets.
 The owners found that the metal held up wonderfully, and the tin siding gave off a warm glow as an added bonus.
 This style of siding has evolved into using corrugated metal panels to achieve the same look with innovative finishes that stand the tests of time and tough weather conditions.

 Weathering Steel is becoming one of the most sought after finishes for residential and commercial projects because of its unique, one-of-a-kind aged finish.
 When exposed to the elements, the top layer will eventually weather into a beautiful rusted finish.
 You can learn more about how this stunning finish works here.